artistcentredcomputing/artistcentredcomputing.github.io/index.md

 The Artist-Centred Computing workshop is an opportunity to explore the design objectives and constraints of building programming languages/environments *for artists*.
-It is a place where computer scientists---many of whom have a deep interest in the arts---can bring their 'day job' expertise to bear on this design challenge.
+Rather than considering specific artworks, it's a chance to wrestle with the technical issues which arise when designing *systems* for artistic creation.
+It's a chance for computer scientists---many of whom have a deep interest in the arts---can bring their 'day job' expertise to bear on this design challenge.
 ACC 2014 is a workshop at the
 [2014 IEEE Symposium on Visual Languages and Human-Centric Computing](https://sites.google.com/site/vlhcc2014/).

 # Call for Papers